What Is Corporation Tax Marginal Relief?

 Dividends are different.
 Taking a £10,000 dividend from retained profits does not reduce the current year's corporation tax.
 But it does reduce the retained profits available for reinvestment.

-The key point: marginal relief makes the effective rate lower than 19% at the lower end of the band.
-That means retaining profits in the company is actually more tax-efficient than extracting them, provided you need the cash for growth.
+The key point: within the marginal relief band the effective rate is always between 19% and 25%, rising with profit.
+Retaining profits in the company can still be more tax-efficient than extracting them, provided you need the cash for growth and your personal income tax rate on extracted income exceeds the company's effective CT rate.

 Read our guide on director pay and dividends for the full breakdown of salary versus dividend planning alongside marginal relief.